dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 Data in ML.NET is represented as an [IDataView class](xref:Microsoft.Data.DataView.IDataView). `IDataView` is a flexible, efficient way of describing tabular data (numeric and text).
 Data can be loaded from a text file or in real time (for example, SQL database or log files) to an `IDataView` object.

 Load the data using the `MLContext.Data.ReadFromTextFile` wrapper.
-Add the following code as the next line in the BuildAndTrainModel method:
+Add the following code as the next line in the `ReuseAndTuneInceptionModel()` method:

 [!code-csharp[LoadData](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#LoadData "Load the data")]